Alomair91/ApiRequest/README.md

 How to use it?
 -------

-- Will write it soon as possible ...
+- Please follow the simple project ...

 Contributors: